FAQGURU/FAQGURU/topics/en/net-framework.md

 * https://stackoverflow.com/questions/807880/bcl-base-class-library-vs-fcl-framework-class-library

 [[↑] Back to top](#net-framework)
 ### Why does .NET use a JIT compiler instead of just compiling the code once on the target machine?
-(Expert)

 There are two things to be gained by using an intermediate format like .NET or Java: